Personal Website

 Asking myself the right questions

-When I begin a project, I like to define an MVP based off a strict set of requirements.
+When I begin a project, I like to define a strict set of requirements.
 However, as I built this site for myself and not for a client, it was too easy and too tempting to dream up a new feature and just begin coding.

 This made my process too scattered and slow.
 In the future, I'll be more careful to ask myself the usual questions I might pose to a client, or at least frame as a part of my conversations with clients: